-What You Need:
+What you Need:

 4 strips of bacon

-salt and pepper to taste
+salt, pepper, red pepper flakes to taste

 What you do:

 Let's face it, every good southern vegetable recipe starts with bacon.
 This one's no different.
 You brown the bacon and the ham pieces, then use the grease to sautee' the onions and garlic until transluscent.

 Once the onions and garlic are cooked, you add in the chicken stock and the red pepper flakes.
 (I bet I gave this about 8 good solid shakes)

 I let the soup simmer for another hour on low at this point and added in a bit more water because it was getting too thick.
 Eyeball it and if you think it needs more broth, a little more water can't hurt.
 Watch out if you decide to add more chicken broth, though.
 It's likely that the bacon and ham will have a gracious plenty of salt already, and you want to be able to wear your rings the next day. ;)